 To bring insight into what has been happening, we may look at your thoughts and feelings and how you have previously perceived life events, & how you interact with the world and relate with people.
 We can explore why you may be experiencing distress following a trauma and make sense of it by referring to understanding how trauma can impact upon the brain, the mind and the body.
 Using all this information, we can work together to look at personal resources such as coping strategies and maximise how they work for you; thus helping to manage distress.

 Training, qualifications & experience

-- MA Trauma Psychology - specialising in the psychological impact of disaster & emergency services work, acute stress, PTSD, resilience and post-traumatic growth.
+- Doctoral Researcher in Occupational Trauma Psychology (Manchester Metropolitan University) - specialising in the psychological impact of disaster and emergency services work

 - Member of the British Association of Counsellors & Psychotherapists (MBACP)